Medically reviewed on May 2, 2018.

 What do I do if I miss a dose?

-- Only 1 dose of this medicine is needed.
+- Only 1 dose of azithromycin single-dose packet is needed.
 If you miss your dose, take it as soon as you think about it.

 See also: Dosage Information (in more detail)